w41l/gnome/README.md

 The building procedure is simple:

-1. Clone this repository
+Clone this repository

 ```
 git clone https://github.com/w41l/gnome.git
 ```

-2. Change into gnome and run:
+Change directory into gnome and run:

 ```
 ./gnome3.SlackBuild
 ```

-3. By default the build script WILL NOT upgrade already installed packages with same name.
+By default the build script WILL NOT upgrade already installed packages with same name.
 To "ALWAYS" install or upgrade the package, run the build script with environment variable: